This is a popular dessert from Transylvania, known as German Peach Kuchen. It's made with peaches, custard, and a shortbread crust.

 This approach should solve the issue of overly ripe, excessively juicy fruit.

-These peaches are generally preserved in water and sugar, which might affect the amount of sugar used in the recipe.
-Be sure to drain the fruit thoroughly.
-Use only half or three-quarters of a cup of sugar since the peaches are already in syrup and won't need much more sugar.
+Canned Peaches: These peaches are generally preserved in water and sugar, which might affect the amount of sugar used in the recipe.
+Make sure to drain the fruit thoroughly.
+Since the peaches are already in syrup, use only half or three-quarters of a cup of sugar.
+Proceed with the recipe from there.

 - Unsalted cold butter: Choose butter that's very cold and cut it into small cubes.
 This will mix well with the flour and sugar, creating delicious spots of flavor as the crust bakes.